hyperledger-solang/solang/docs/language.rst

 Since the hexadecimal string is 40 characters without underscores, and the string does not match the EIP-55 encoding, the compiler will refused to compile this.
-To make this a regular hexadecimal number, not an address, add some leading zeros or some underscores.
+To make this a regular hexadecimal number, not an address literal, add some leading zeros or some underscores.
-To make this an address, the compiler error message will give the correct capitalization:
+In order to fix the address literal, copy the address literal from the compiler error message:

 .. code-block:: none